-Total revenues registered a 34% increase, resulting mainly from educational revenues due to the return of freshmen enrollees in the tertiary schools.
+Total revenues registered a 26% increase, resulting mainly from educational revenues due to the return of freshmen enrollees in the tertiary schools.
 The current Academic Year (AY) marks the first batch of Senior High School graduates moving to college level.

-Costs and other operating expenses rose by 15% due mainly to the increased student population during the current AY and the start of operations of FEU Alabang, Inc.
+Operating expenses rose by 29% due mainly to a certain non-recurring local tax expense, increased student population served during the current AY, and the start of operations of FEU Alabang, Inc.